 Consider all the times you've received dehumanizing service from a company that prioritizes nickel-and-diming their customers over delivering a positive customer experience:

-- The cable company that rescheduled three times and still no-showed in the four-hour window you took off from work to meet them.
+The cable company that rescheduled three times and still didn’t show in the four-hour window you took off from work to meet them.

-Did you feel valued as a customer, not to mention as a living, breathing human being with needs, plans, a budget, and a full life that’s already complex enough?
+Did you feel valued as a customer, not to mention as a living, breathing human being with needs, plans, a budget, and an entire life that's already complex enough?

 The reality is that it's entirely possible to grow a successful business without taking a customer-centric approach.
 Consider a telecommunications company that holds a virtual monopoly in a given region; their customers may have no other option.
 In other cases, customers value a low price above anything else, including service quality.